MutugiD/Feature_Eng/README.md

 # 6. Configure EC2 as self-hosted runner:
     setting>actions>runner>new self hosted runner> choose os> then run command one by one
+## Activate inactive runner (In Ubuntu)
+Under active runners, should be marked inactive, after shutting down a EC2. access via SSH, then CD to the root DIR
+>>> ~/actions-runner$ ./run.sh

 # 7. Setup github secrets: